mongodb/mongo-java-driver/docs/reference/content/upgrading.md

 To prepare for the 4.0 release, please compile with deprecation warnings enabled and replace all usage of deprecated API elements with their recommended replacements.

-Also, note that the 3.12 release (which includes support for MongoDB 4.2) will be the last release that is compatible with *Java 6 or Java 7*.
-The 4.0 Java driver will require a minimum of Java 8.
-The 3.12 release will also be the last non-patch release in the 3.x line.
-In particular, support for MongoDB 4.4 will only be made available via a 4.x driver release.

 The 3.12 release is binary and source compatible with the 3.11 release, except for methods that have been added to interfaces that have been marked as unstable, and changes to classes or interfaces that have been marked as internal or annotated as Beta.